Remote Start using Cell Phone: Part 3

 First, the tools:

 These are the tools & parts.
-In the picture are: The ether cable headphone jack thing, solder, flux (I know, I know, the wrong kind of flux…), epoxy, project box/plate/screws, perf board, mixing stick, 2-pin connector, electrical connectors, relay, optoisolator, jewellers tweezers, helping hands, needlenose, soldering iron and screwdriver.
+In the picture are: The ethernet cable headphone jack thing, solder, flux (I know, I know, the wrong kind of flux…), epoxy, project box/plate/screws, perf board, mixing stick, 2-pin connector, electrical connectors, relay, optoisolator, jewellers tweezers, helping hands, needlenose, soldering iron and screwdriver.
 Not listed is the relay jack/dongle thingy and the hobby knife.

 Ok, that was boring.
-Next I took the opto and mounted on the perf board.
+Next I took the opto and mounted it on the perf board.
 At first I held it in place with tape while I soldered it, but then I realized I was an idiot and I took the tape off and just bent the 2 unused pins down.

 - Alright, not too bad.
 Next I soldered on the jumper wires.
 Easy enough, but wait…they don’t touch?
 How to I get the jumper wires to touch the copper on the hole over?
 I’ll just solder a trace!
 (NO, no you won’t.
 This is forkin hard, and anyone who has successfully done it, it usually looks like crap.)
 I ended up just bending over the jumper wires so that they touched and soldered all together.
 I think I will use this method all the time.
 It was easy, and worked well.